THE FOOD ACADEMY TEAM

 About Phil >

-Phil help organisations develop and scale interventions and . have a reputation for inspiring teams to create and implement big impact national services.
+Phil help organisations develop and scale interventions and has a reputation for inspiring teams to create and implement big impact national services.
 Phil was the Director of Business and Marketing for Mytime Active, creating 'One You Walsall" a £2m programme providing disadvantaged residents with a single point of contact to access preventative health programmes and support.
 He also was Director of Strategic Parnterships and Public Affairs for MEND, where he was part of the Bupa and Tower Hamlets PCT programme to address obesity and helath inequalities in up to 6000 residents.
 He has also led in projects supporting Sport England to increase the numbers of young people in participating in physical activity and sport, the Bupa Global CMO network "Making Work a Healthier Place, support for the development of the Health Foundation, showcasing for Nestle approaces to creating healthy communities, recommendations to the Morgan Stanley's "Healthy Cities London programme.
 Phil currently sits on the National Child Measurement Programe Board of Public Health England, and the Guys and St Thomas Charity- Childhood Obesity Programme Oversight Committee.

 Martin White, Behaviour Change